-The Office of Assessment has processed the 2015-2016 Course/Instructor Opinion Survey (CIOS) results for the Institute.
+The Office of Academic Effectiveness has processed the 2015-2016 Course/Instructor Opinion Survey (CIOS) results for the Institute.
 For 69 academic terms (39 quarters and 30 semesters—excluding summer sessions), the Institute has been collecting data and reporting descriptive statistics that provide a basis for interpreting individual ratings.
 The reports are available at <https://www.academiceffectiveness.gatech.edu/resources/cios/norm_data/>

 The original survey was designed in 1986 and consisted of 26 questions, later reduced to 24 by eliminating questions about students’ gender and ethnicity.
 In Fall 2011, a streamlined CIOS was implemented, which was designed by representatives of faculty, students, and administration.
 This new version reduced the number of core questions from 24 to 10 and eliminated cluster scores.
 In Summer 2011, representatives of faculty, students, and administration again met to assess the survey and revised it to better reflect the literature on survey design and to improve the quality of feedback for instructors.